xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-oniguruma.md

 [`common/shlibs`](https://github.com/void-linux/void-packages/blob/master/common/shlibs)
 file.

-I have largely overlooked the `common` directory.
+I have largely overlooked the `common/` directory.
 It contains `xbps-src` internal scripts, definitions of build styles and more.
 But it also contains the SONAME to package mapping.